Advance America - Southeast logo

 The primary product offered at this location is an Installment Loan, available both in-store (up to $5,000) and online (up to $3,000), with a minimum of $200.
 Unlike a single-payment payday loan, installment loans are repaid through multiple scheduled payments over time, which the company positions as offering larger amounts and longer repayment periods than traditional payday products.
 The store also provides Western Union money transfer services.
 To apply, borrowers need a government-issued ID, proof of income, a checking account, and a Social Security Number or ITIN.
 Pre-qualification is available by phone before visiting.

-Advance America serves a consumer segment that cannot access traditional bank credit and needs fast cash, typically same-day.
+Advance America serves a consumer segment that cannot access traditional bank credit and needs short-term cash access, typically same-day.
 While installment repayment is more consumer-friendly than a single payday balloon payment, these loans are categorized as high-cost credit.
 The website does not disclose APRs, which is a significant transparency gap — rates on short-term installment loans from lenders in this category routinely exceed 100% APR.
 Consumers should compare the total repayment cost against other options before borrowing.

 Services & Features